Pulkit Joshi

 Lobdergraben 32, 07743 Jena, Germany

-I am a theoretical and computational chemist working on electronic structure methods for realistic materials, open-shell interactions, and metastable anionic states.
-My research focuses on density functional embedding, beyond-RPA corrections, and negative ion resonances in molecular and condensed-phase systems.
+I am a theoretical and computational chemist working on electronic structure methods for realistic materials and molecular systems.

 This site collects selected publications, recent news, research directions, and a few working notes.
 A more structured summary of my background is available in the CV.